If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 I won’t recommend a bankruptcy solution unless it’s the best one for you.
 Visiting me doesn’t mean you will get a bankruptcy recommendation.

 I actually talk people OUT of filing bankruptcy – when it’s not the best option for them.
 (It really takes them by surprise, too!
-And, I end up with the satisfaction of knowing I kept someone out of a bankruptcy that they did not need – which, for me, is very rewarding)
+The come in considering bankruptcy, and, I end up with the satisfaction of knowing I kept someone out of a bankruptcy that they did not need – which, for me, feels very rewarding)

 And, I am happy to provide you with a second opinion on debt relief.
 Sometimes I agree with the recommendation and send folks back to the first attorney that they saw.
 But sometimes I find things the first attorney missed.

-I regularly find problems that were not apparent to the less experienced attorney – and which could have caused big problems, loss of property, loss of thousands of dollars, or, lost opportunity to get a better outcome for the client.
+I regularly find problems that other attorneys missed, possibly resulting in big problems, loss of property, loss of thousands of dollars, or, lost opportunity to get a better outcome for the client.

 Lots of websites (even attorney websites) actually tell an incomplete or misleading story.